 The Registries create and maintain domain names for their specific TLD (Top Level Domain), which can be country codes (ccTLD) or generics (gTLD).
-So, when you register a domain, the Registrar will submit all the domain’s Registrant info to the Registry.
+When a domain is registered, the Registrar will submit all the domain’s Registrant info to the Registry.

-The Registry then uploads that data into a centralized database and publishes the Internet Zone files, meaning that the domain’s information can be viewed on the Whois platform.
-It’s like the global address book for the internet!
+The Registry then uploads that data into a centralized database and publishes the Internet Zone files.
+The domain’s registered information can then be viewed on the Whois domain lookup platform.